-Entities.
-There are three different entities in Lo-CALPKI: Electronic Notaries (EN), a Local Registration Authorities (LRA) and users (or End Entities).
+There are three different entities in LOCALPKI: the Electronic Notaries (EN), the Local Registration Authorities (LRA) and the users (or End Entities).

 The Electronic Notary might be seen as the root CA in a classical PKI architecture.
-He manages the databases containing registered users.
+Actually, he manages the databases containing registered users.

 The Local Registration Authority represents the intermediate entity between the user and the notary.
 It is somewhat like a Registration Authority in a classical PKI, but in LOCALPKI it is closer to users than to the CA. In practice, the LRA could be an agency close to the user, such as the user's insurance company, his bank, the postal office, etc. Those agencies usually already have the abilities to check identities.
 The LRA is registered by some EN, and the identity checks are performed during the recording of a new user.
+The multiplicity of Registration Authorities reduces the systemic risk that exists in the event of a Certification Authority compromise.

 Finally, users represent the entities who want to authenticate or be authenticated by others.

-Comparison with PKIX.
+2.2 Comparison with PKIX

 The main differences between LOCALPKI and PKIX are:

 - In LOCALPKI registration authorities do not need to be security experts.
-Therefore they can be closer to users and allow more widespread deployment of the use of certificates in every day life (see § 3.2). - Certificate creation is done by the CA in PKIX; in LOCALPKI it is done by the LRA while the notaries store and make this decision available (see § 3.2). - The default authentication mode in PKIX is buffering via CRL; while default authentication mode in LOCALPKI is interactive, somewhat like OCSP Online-Certificate Status Protocol (see § 3.3.1). - The alternative authentication mode in PKIX is OCSP, while LOCALPKI can also propose an alternative buffering mechanism called Certificate Verification Lists (CVL), described in Section 3.3.2.
+Therefore they can be closer to users and allow more widespread deployment of the use of certificates in every day life (see § 3.2). - Certificate creation is done by the CA in PKIX; in LOCALPKI it is done by the LRA while the notaries store and make this decision available (see § 3.2).

+- The default authentication mode in PKIX is a buffering via the CRL; while default authentication mode in LocalPKI is interactive, somewhat like OCSP Online-Certificate Status Protocol (see § 3.3). - The alternative authentication mode in PKIX is OCSP, while LOCALPKI can also propose an alternative buffering mechanism called Certificate Verification Lists (CVL), described in Section 3.3.